 What to do if you have a squirrel but don’t know how to cut it up for cooking?
 We rely on the expert advice from Hank Shaw, author of Hunt, Gather, Cook and Duck, Duck, Goose, as well as Buck, Buck, Moose, who makes it look easy in his tutorial How to Cut Up a Squirrel for Cooking.

 - 2 tablespoons oil plus more as needed

 - 2 carrots

 - 1 tablespoon kosher salt

 - 2 cups beef broth

-- 1 handful flat-leaf parsley leaves (about 1/4 cup), chopped
+- 1 handful about 1/4 cup flat-leaf parsley leaves

-In a large Dutch oven or heavy-bottomed pot, heat oil over medium-high heat until it's almost smoking (you want to use a pot with sides to keep splattering to a minimum).
+- In a large Dutch oven or other heavy-bottomed pot, heat the oil over medium-high heat until it's almost smoking (you want to use a pot with sides to keep splattering to a minimum).
 Working in batches, brown the meat on all sides until lightly browned and allow it to drain on a paper towel.
 Add more oil to the pan as you need it for optimal browning.

-Pour mixture into a 9 inch pie dish and allow to cool completely.
-Brush the outer edges of the pie dish with melted butter and gently place the pie shell over the mixture pinching the edges to seal.
+- Pour the squirrel mixture into a 9-inch pie dish and allow to cool completely.
+Gently place the pie shell over the mixture, pinching the edges to seal.
 Crack the egg into a small bowl and beat with 1 tablespoon water.
 Brush the egg and water mixture over the pie crust to enhance browning.
 Cut three 1/2-inch vents at the center of the crust.
-Transfer the pie into the oven for about 30 to 40 minutes or until the crust is baked through and browned and the filling is bubbling at the edges and at the vents, 30 to 40 minutes.
+Transfer the pie into the oven and bake until the crust is baked through and browned and the filling is bubbling at the edges and at the vents, 30 to 40 minutes.